TREE LIFE

 Julbernardia globiflora

-Family: – Fabaceae – Caesalpinoideae ––
+Family: Fabaceae – Caesalpinioideae

-Common names: Munondo; Nd: Ishungu, Umtshonkwe; Sh: Munondo;
+Common names: Munondo; Nd: Ishungu, Umtshonkwe; Sh: Munondo.

 This tree was named after Jules Bernard, a former governor of Gabon.

-As mentioned many times before, the Fabaceae family is huge and has been subdivided in three sub-families; in Southern Africa alone we count over 30 species in the Caesalpinoideae family.
-The group is difficult to characterise: the Mimosoideae (Acacia) have mimosa-like flowers, either pom-pom or elongated spikes; the Papilionoideae have characteristic asymmetric sweet-pea shape flowers; and if they are neither think of Caesalpinoideae.
-When there are no flowers it is generally possible to eliminate Mimosoideae if the leaflets are very small and the leaves bipinnate (apart from Peltophorum africanum which is a member of the Caesalpinoideae).
+As mentioned many times before, the Fabaceae family is huge and has been subdivided in three sub-families; in Southern Africa alone we count over 30 species in the Caesalpinioideae family.
+The group is difficult to characterise: the Mimosoideae (Acacia) have mimosa-like flowers, either pom-pom or elongated spikes; the Papilionoideae have characteristic asymmetric sweet-pea shape flowers; and if they are neither think of Caesalpinioideae.
+When there are no flowers it is generally possible to eliminate Mimosoideae if the leaflets are very small and the leaves bipinnate (apart from Peltophorum africanum which is a member of the Caesalpinioideae).
 When all else fails, I refer to Sauvignon.com. and become a treetotaller.

 Julbernardia is a well rounded tree growing to some 18 meters in height.
 As it is a constituent of the Miombo woodlands it must not be confused with Brachystegia spiciformis.
 Both have similar paripinnate leaves but Julbernardia generally has more leaflets.
 Most important, in B. spiciformis the last pair is always the largest, but never in Julbernardia.
 Another easy way to tell them apart is the way the pods grow.
 The Brachystegia pods grow all over the tree, whereas Julbernardia is a botanical Medusa, with all pods protruding outside the crown.